The Mean-Field Survival Model for Stripe Formation in Zebrafish Exhibits Turing Instability: Results

 For all \(k\) which are unstable, \(\hfrac{\pi}{4}<\theta<\hfrac{\pi}{2}\). \end{theorem}

-\begin{corollary} For \(h\) and \(N\) satisfying the hypothesis of Theorem \ref{thm: Continuous Bifurcation}, the bifurcation curve in the \(b,d\)-plane, characterized by
+\begin{corollary} For \(h\) and \(N\) satisfying the hypothesis of Theorem \ref{thm: Continuous Bifurcation}, the bifurcation curve in the \(bd\)-plane, characterized by

-is bounded on the left by a vertical asymptote and eventually bounded below and on the right by an oblique asymptote.
+is bounded on the left by a vertical asymptote and eventually bounded below and on the right by a slant asymptote.
 These asymptotes are characterized by the following equations:

-\end{corollary} In short, the neutral stability curve for each Fourier mode has a vertical and slant asymptote.
-The vertical asymptote is always positive, but the asymptote becomes arbitrarily large for \(N\) large and some \(k\).
-The slope of the slant asymptote is always larger that \(1\) and becomes arbitrarily large under similar conditions.
+\end{corollary} In short, the neutral stability curve for each Fourier mode has a vertical and slant asymptote for fixed \(h\) and \(N\).
+The vertical asymptote is always positive, but the asymptote becomes arbitrarily large for some \(k\) as \(N\) increases.
+The slope of the slant asymptote is always larger than \(1\) and becomes arbitrarily large under similar conditions.
 The asymptotes for the overall bifurcation curve are found by considering the extremal cases of the asymptotes for the individual Fourier modes.
 For the vertical asymptote, this is the asymptote with the minimal intercept.
 For the slant asymptote, this is the asymptote with the minimal slope.

-We now present results analogous to Theorems \ref{thm: Discrete Bifurcation}, \ref{thm: Continuous Bifurcation}, and \ref{thm: Asymptotes} and Corollary \ref{cor: Asymptotes} which consider a particular limit as \(N\to\infty\).
-The results in these theorems persist as \(N\to \infty\) so long as \(\hfrac{k}{N}\) approaches a constant.
-This corresponds to approaching a fixed wavelength of stripes, rather than a fixed number of stripes.
-There is linear instability that arises from varying \(h\), \(b\), and \(d\) in similar ways as the main theorems and asymptotes in the \(bd\)-plane following similar formulas.
+These asymptotes can be used to supplement the direct numerical computation of neutral stability curves.
+The curve can be computed near the origin and continued until it is sufficiently close to the asymptotes.
+These results also allow us to make the bounds on birth and death rate more precise for any fixed \(h\) and \(N\).
+For example, when \(h=4\) and \(N=23\) and \((b,d)\) is far from the origin, the homogeneous state is unstable when \(b>0.3741...\) and \(d>(1.8185...)b+1.8721...\).
+Without these asymptotes, the best estimate for the ratio of \(d\) and \(b\) that produced stripes with wavelengths double the length of a projection was "\(d\) is slightly larger than \(b\)"; we now know \(d\) should be approximately \(1.8186\) times \(b\).